rsdoiel/archivesspace-api-workshop/ArchivesSpace-API-Workshop.md

     http://localhost:8089/agents/people/1
 ```

-I get back a big JSON blob like [example-agent-people.json](example-agent-people.json).
+I get back a big JSON blob like [model-examples/admin-agent.json](model-examples/admin-agent.json).

 --

 # 5. Working with Agents

-## Thats too much info to be friendly!
+## Thats too much info!

-From the docs we do know we need a POST and we known that the path in the
+From the docs we know we need a POST and we known that the path in the
 URL will look like "/agent/people".
 The docs also tell us what we should
 except if we're successful.
 This is where working in the shell is handy.

 After some experimentation I've come up with a minimum number of fields
+to create a *agent_person*.

 ```python
     # Our minimal agent record includes a :name_person and a :agent_person